Panmoni/yapbay-api/README.md

 ## Smart Contract Interaction

-The API interacts with the YapBayEscrow smart contract deployed on the Celo Alfajores testnet using ethers.js.
+The API interacts with the YapBayEscrow smart contract.
 The contract handles:

 - Creating escrows between buyers and sellers
 - Funding escrows with USDC